Largemouth Bass

 Appearance

-One of the critical features of a largemouth bass fish is the lateral line.
-This works as the fish’s sonar system, sensing vibrations in the water and allowing the fish to hunt in low visibility.
+A key feature of a largemouth bass is its lateral line.
+This acts as a radar system, sensing underwater movements and helping the fish hunt when water visibility is poor.
 This lateral line is easily visible and distinctive to the largemouth bass.

 A Note on Spawning

-After the eggs are laid and fertilized by the males, the bass become extremely protective of the nest until the fry have hatched and moved on.
-This provides the angler with a unique situation where they can exploit the defensive nature of the largemouth bass.
-By pitching jigs, worms, and other soft plastics into the largemouth nests, the protective instincts of the fish are activated, drawing in bites.
+After the eggs have been laid and fertilized, bass guard the nest fiercely until the fry have hatched and moved on.
+This presents the angler with a unique situation where they can exploit the defensive nature of the largemouth bass.
+By pitching jigs, worms, and other soft plastics into largemouth nests, you can trigger the protective instincts of the fish, drawing in bites.

 A largemouth bass on spawning ground